henrywang/bootc/docs/src/man/bootc-container-inspect.8.md

 - `kargs`: An array of kernel arguments embedded in the container image.
 - `kernel`: An object containing kernel information (or `null` if no kernel is found):
   - `version`: The kernel version identifier.
-For traditional kernels, this is derived from the `/usr/lib/modules/<version>` directory name (equivalent to `uname -r`).
-For UKI images, this is is the UKI filename without the `.efi` extension - which should usually be the same as the uname.
+For vmlinuz kernels, this is derived from the `/usr/lib/modules/<version>` directory name (equivalent to `uname -r`).
+For UKI images, this is the UKI filename without the `.efi` extension - which should usually be the same as the uname.
   - `unified`: A boolean indicating whether the kernel is packaged as a UKI (Unified Kernel Image).

 # OPTIONS